sebastianseeds/HCal_replay/README.md

 ## Replay
 Contains replay scripts for use with standalone SBS-Offline and analyzer builds for evaluation of HCal tree variables not included in standard replay.
 Also can be used to evaluate changes to SBS-Offline when needed.
 > Current Replay Script: replay_hcal_SAS_general.C

-NOTE: Replay will reference any '*.odef/*.cdef/*.dat' contained in replay directory before '$DB_DIR'
+NOTE: Replay will reference any *.odef/*.cdef/*.dat contained in replay directory before $DB_DIR

 ## scripts
 Contains several scripts to issue swif2 batch farm general and standalone replay jobs.